|

 Since Winterer wanted to make Freiburg an attractive town for tourists and wealthy pensioners (at that time, Freiburg was nicknamed the

-all-German Pensionopolis), he rounded out the city's historical jewels and the natural beauties of the Black Forest with generous cultural offerings.
-The municipal theater he had built by 1910 was the second biggest in the Reich for a population of less than 90,000 people.
+all-German Pensionopolis), he complemented the city's historical jewels and the natural beauty of the Black Forest with generous cultural offerings.
+The municipal theater he had built by 1910 was the second-largest in the Reich for a population of less than 90,000.
 It was finished in a period when the times of plenty had elapsed.
-Otto Winterer died on February 26, 1915, half a year after the outbreak of the First World War that ended the good old times.
+Otto Winterer died on February 26, 1915, half a year after the outbreak of the First World War, which ended the good old times.

 No comments: